petebids/petebids.github.io/_posts/2023-08-30-what-makes-a-good-partition-key.markdown

 }

 ```
-And then some code to generate a Mock topic
+And then some code to generate a Mock topic.

 ```java
 public class MockTopicGenerator {